clemens-it/1wMonitoring/README.md

 An example of a cron script to call the monitoring process can be found in share/doc/1wMonitoring/1wMonitoring.cron for automatic recording.

 For counter values there exists another script which acts as a daemon (`bin/1wCounterMonContinous.pl`).
 This daemon will however not update the rrd database.
 For transferring the values into the rrd database two scripts can be used (`fill_txt_into_rrd_logtail.sh` and `update_txt_into_rrd.sh`).
+The deamon has also another feature: to play an alert sound if a counter has increased more than a configured limit since the last read.
+To play the sound the command `aplay` is used.
 The initial idea of this daemon was to read out counter values with a higher frequency than sensor values without causing too many I/O writes for memory cards (e.g. when deployed on a Raspberry Pi).
 To start this daemon at system startup it can be inserted into the file /etc/rc.local (just add the command /usr/local/bin/1wCounterMonContinous.pl at the end of the file).